-So I decided to put together this post and share how I build an easy, low lectin meal in a few layers, or steps.
+So I decided to put together this post and share how I prepare nutritious meals in a few easy layers or steps.
 I’ve been making tens of variations of this meal so I’ll share the template and options you have to build your own version.
 The whole idea is not to get stuck if you don’t have one specific ingredient.
 If you follow these steps using what you have available and you season well, you and your family will love these meals.

-If you follow the Plant Paradox, these are mostly suitable for Phase 3 because I use pressure cooked beans and legumes, but it is easy not to use the beans and will give you some options for Phase 2.
+If you follow the Plant Paradox diet, these are mostly suitable for Phase 3 because I use pressure-cooked beans and legumes, but it is easy not to use the beans and will give you some options for Phase 2.

 Meal prep.
 Healthy, low lectin and safe for low histamine diets.